richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 ## IETF Administration LLC (IETF LLC)

-The IETF Administration Limited Liability Corporation provides the corporate legal home for the IETF, the IAB, and the IRTF.
+The IETF Administration Limited Liability Corporation (colloquially, the LLC) provides the corporate legal home for the IETF, the IAB, and the IRTF.
-(The IETF Trust is a separate legal entity.)

 The IETF LLC is responsible for supporting the ongoing operations of the IETF, managing its finances and budget, and raising money.